Omnichannel fulfillment & unified commerce in retail - Axell Group EN

 • Integrated store replenishment and e-commerce picking

-• Click & collect support
+• Support for click & collect

-• Flexible order processing and prioritisation
+• Flexible order processing and prioritization

 • Real-time inventory visibility

 While omnichannel focuses on operational integration, unified commerce goes a step further.
+Unified commerce connects ERP, WMS, POS, and e-commerce platforms into one synchronized ecosystem.

-• One real-time view of inventory
+• One real-time overview of total inventory

 • Accurate stock availability across all channels